sibytes/yetl.io/docs/project.md

 For [example](https://github.com/sibytes/databricks-patterns/blob/main/header_footer/sql/yetl_control_header_footer/raw_audit.sql), in this project we use this feature to create an audit tracking table for loading a ronze (raw) tables called `yetl_control_header_footer.raw_audit.sql`.

-Note that if we want to declare the table unmananged and provide an explicit location we can do using the jinja variable `{{location}}` which is defined in the pipeline configuration.
+Note that if we want to declare the table unmanaged and provide an explicit location we can do using the jinja variable `{{location}}` which is defined in the pipeline configuration.
 See the SQL  documentation for full details and complete list of jinja variables supported.

 ## Pipeline